-Summary: How to use the Mapper to create a new table in the target data warehouse and then map event types to it.
+Summary: How to use the Mapper to create a new table in the data destination and then map event types to it.

-If the table to which you'd like to map your event type does not yet exist in the target data warehouse, then it is easy to use Alooma to create the target data warehouse table.
+If the table to which you'd like to map your event type does not yet exist in the data destination, then it is easy to use Alooma to create the data destination table.

 In the Mapper, select an event type from the list.

 Map the event fields manually by typing in column names and choosing the data type from the type drop-down, or use Alooma’s auto-mapper to quickly map all the event fields.